The New Legends of Monkey: Broadcast

 The first three episodes debuted in Australia on 28 January as a single 90-minute telemovie.
 Subsequent episodes of the ten-episode series were released daily until 4 February 2018.
-It debuted on Netflix worldwide on April 28, 2018.
+It debuted on Netflix worldwide on 28 April 2018.
 In late October 2020, CBBC acquired television broadcast rights to the series in the United Kingdom, despite Netflix already holding the rights in the country, and planned to air it by early 2021.

+The New Legends of Monkey premiered in the Philippines on GMA.
+It was aired from 31 October to 25 November 2022, and dubbed into Tagalog/Filipino.

+Reception

+The review aggregator website Rotten Tomatoes reported an approval rating of 100% with an average rating of 6/10, based on 6 critic reviews.